 We at Kildare Christmas Trees operate a sustainable production system and have been doing this for more than 40 years.
 We do not “denude the forests” as some people seem to think.
 It takes approximately 11 years to produce a 2.5 metre Christmas tree from the seedling stage.
 During those 11 years we protect our trees from pests and diseases because we know that our customers will want perfect trees at Christmas time.
 We ensure that each tree that is harvested is replaced by another in January to sustain production.

 If Christmas trees were not grown in Ireland, they would have to be imported to satisfy demand, with the consequent loss of money from the economy.
 Irish Christmas tree growers benefit our economy by exporting large quantities of real Christmas trees each year to the U.K. and mainland Europe.
 In 2017 we exported a large container of Noble Fir to Dubai in the United Arab Emirates.

 Real Christmas trees make an essential contribution to the atmosphere, absorbing carbon dioxide from the air and giving off oxygen.
 This is called “carbon sequestration”.
 In this way, the growing of Christmas trees helps Ireland to meet its commitments to reduce our “Carbon footprint”.

 Christmas trees, and the surrounding hedgerows, provide an attractive and much-needed refuge for birds and other forms of wildlife.
 Because Christmas trees retain their foliage over winter, our Christmas trees provide cover for wildlife all the year round.

 Artificial Christmas trees

 The use of artificial Christmas trees in Ireland makes no fiscal or environmental sense.
 Fossil fuels are used in their manufacture and in transporting them half ways round the world.
 Their carbon footprint is at least 10 – 12 times that of real Christmas trees.
-The world is awash with discarded non-biodegradable plastic.
-Ten million tonnes enter our oceans each year.
-We should not add to it.
-Neither is incineration the answer because incineration simply puts carbon dioxide from fossil sources into the atmosphere.
+The world is awash with “end-of-life” discarded non-biodegradable plastic.
+Ten million tonnes of plastic enter our oceans each year.
+Incineration is not the answer because incineration simply puts carbon dioxide from fossil sources into the atmosphere.

 Recycling real Christmas trees